 Imagine growing up in the fifties when Elvis, Ricky Nelson, Carl Perkins, Johnny Cash, Buddy Holly, Jerry Lee Lewis, Fats Domino, The Platters, Little Richard, and all the cool Doo-wop groups were just getting started.

 This is what I write about, this is my passion and for me it never grows old.
-It was a remarkable time growing up as a teenager in the fifties.
+It was a remarkable time growing up as a teenager in the fifties and early sixties.

 A time when you could hear all the new artists number one songs being played on the radio.
 This was a time when #1 songs were not oldies but Top 10 hits each week.